-In Jordan, Lebanon, and other Levantine & Middle Eastern countries, they serve one of the best pastries and flatbread in the world.
+In Lebanon and other Levantine countries, they serve one of the best pastries and flatbread in the world.
 There are many kinds of fatayers which include cheese, vegetarian, or meat-based pastries.
 One vegetarian pastry pie recipe that I enjoy is fatayer sabanekh.

-When I was still young, I remember my late grandmother made this spinach fatayer at her house in Kuwait.
+My late grandmother made this spinach fatayer at her house in Kuwait.
 It is very delicious, and the dough of the bread is so soft, which is perfect to eat this with hot tea.
-Furthermore, it is a healthy dish, and it is purely vegetarian, which is perfect for vegan eaters.
+It is also a very healthy dish, which is perfect for vegan eaters.

 What is Fatayer Sabanekh?

 Sabanekh comes from an Arabic word meaning "Spinach" while Fatayer is an Arabic word meaning "Pies".

 Although it is originally from Lebanon, this fatayer sabanekh is also popular and widely eaten in Jordan, Palestine, and most Middle Eastern Countries.